-Rugby has put considerable planning and energy into promoting its new Super 14 season and resolving both its on-field and patron support issues.
-We expect from 2011 there will be a significant interest in the Super 15 competition as the Rugby World Cup 2011 draws near, and particularly with the increase of local derbies.
-There will be more Hurricanes home games than in Super 14, but we expect some home games will be spread to other unions within the franchise.
+We expect from 2011 there will be a significant public interest in the Super Rugby competition as the Rugby World Cup 2011 draws near, and particularly with the increase of local derbies.
+There will be six Hurricanes home games in 2011 and two home games hosted by other unions within the franchise.
 This is good for the Stadium as it will increase support for the Hurricanes from the constituent unions.
+In 2011 the Super Rugby competition will start on 13 February to accommodate the Rugby World Cup.
+From 2012 the intention is to start the competition in March.